3.4.4 |

 as actual usage is presupposed when speaking of 'correctness'.
 But this

-would merely hold, if there were only linguistic rules in a narrow sense
+would only hold, if there were merely linguistic rules in a narrow sense

 that mattered, such as the rule inherent in the present language that the